prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 ```

 ## Specify drag/drop rules
 You may want to restrict how your components are dragged or what goes in and out of your component.
-These rules can be specified in the static `craft.rules`:
+These rules can be specified in the static `craft.rules`.

-- `canDrag(currentNode)` : Specifies if a component can be dragged.
-Applicable only to components whose corresponding `Node` is a direct child of a `Canvas`.
-- `canMoveIn(incomingNode, currentNode)`: Decides if an incoming Node can be dropped into the current component.
-Applicable only to components whose corresponding `Node` is a `Canvas`.
-- `canMoveOut(outgoingNode, currentNode)` : Decides if a child Node can be dragged out of the current component.
-Applicable only to components whose corresponding `Node` is a `Canvas`.

 Let us write a (pretty strange) rule for our Hero component which users can only drag if they change the `text` prop to "Drag":
 ```jsx